Neill Blomkamp: Sci-fi trilogy

-When funding for the Halo film collapsed, Peter Jackson decided to produce District 9 instead, an adaptation of Blomkamp's earlier short film Alive in Joburg, which had been produced by Hansen and Copley.
+When funding for the Halo film collapsed, Peter Jackson decided to produce District 9 instead, an adaptation of Blomkamp's earlier short film Alive in Joburg, which had been produced by Simon Hansen and Copley.
 The film, directed by Blomkamp, starring Copley, and co-written with Blomkamp's wife and production partner Terri Tatchell, was released in mid-August 2009 by TriStar Pictures to widespread critical acclaim and became a box office success, earning $210 million worldwide.
 District 9 was later nominated for the 2010 Academy Award for Best Picture, along with nominations for Best Visual Effects, Editing, and Adapted Screenplay.

 In October 2010, a video released on the iPad version of Wired Magazine was credited to Neill Blomkamp.
 It shows an amateur recording of two young men who find a dead mutated creature in a puddle of mud while driving down a countryside road.
 The creature, a dog-sized mix between a pig and a lizard, presents a tattooed seal on its side that reads "18.12 AGM Heartland Pat.
 Pend.
 USA".
 "AGM Heartland" was trademarked for its use in an entertainment-oriented website.
 On 20 February 2012, a 23-second video clip titled "IS IT DEAD?" appeared on YouTube, featuring Yolandi Visser, of the South African group Die Antwoord, crouching over the creature.
 Blomkamp admitted that he was still interested in making a Halo film in April 2013.

 After Elysium, he started work on his next sci-fi film, Chappie, in April 2013.
 The film was based on his own short, Tetra Vaal.
 Blomkamp directed and Sony Pictures Entertainment (Columbia Pictures) and Media Rights Capital co-produced and co-financed the film, which was released March 2015.

 Сollectively, District 9, Elysium, and Chappie are sometimes referred to as a film trilogy that shares distinctive aesthetics and social themes.